Saturday 8th March 2009

 They have had 14 years to perfect their craft, and they have done a superb job.
 There are only 35 huts on stilts (huts being a word which doesn't really do them justice, as they are all polished woods, nice new bathrooms etc.).
 Everything is top class despite a very reasonable price ($105 a day).
 In the Caribbean, those numbers would be reversed, and Coco Beach would still win by a fair piece.
 Steens and I gave it 9.5 out of 10, with no valid reason for the .5 deduction.
 The beach, by the way, is also superb, wide and hard at low tide, which it was the next day.

-At breakfast the next morning, we were served by a bright and friendly young Vietnamese woman.
+and friendly young Vietnamese woman.
 Her name was Dung (pronounced Yung).
 I started to ask her questions about how to say this or that, and found that my enthusiasm to learn was met by her enthusiasm to teach.
 Over the next five days, she became our window on Vietnam, and she showed herself to be a remarkable, courageous, open, and gracious person.

 She also displayed a forthrightness that was refreshing.
 With Dung, you get what you see.
 She doesn't mince words.
 On the second day, I asked her her name again and was quickly reproached: "I already told you yesterday.", she said.
 Okay, so pay attention in class.
 I got her to write down the answers.